abrensch/brouter/misc/pbfparser/README.txt

 -> pack all the compiled class files together in a jar "pbfparser.jar" with "jar cf pbfparser.jar btools/**/*.class"

-Alternatively, you can run the Mapcreator against a *xml.bz2 Database-Extract, then you don't need the pbf-parser.
+Alternatively, just for testing you can run the Mapcreator against a *xml.bz2 Database-Extract, then you don't need the pbf-parser.
+However, the XML-Parser does not (yet) parse Turn-Restrictions, so really just for testing...